qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 receiving uniflows of each host.

-Hosts initiate the creation of their receiving uniflows by sending MP_NEW_CONNECTION_ID frames (see {{mpnewconnectionidsec}}) which can be seen as an extended version of the NEW_CONNECTION_ID frame.
-This frame provides to the peer an UDCID for a given sending uniflow.
-Upon reception of the MP_NEW_CONNECTION_ID frame, a host can start using the proposed sending uniflow having the referenced Uniflow ID by marking sent packets with the provided UDCID.
-Therefore, once a host sent such MP_NEW_CONNECTION_ID frame, it MUST be ready to receive packets from that Uniflow ID with the proposed UCID.
-As frames are encrypted, adding new uniflows over a QUIC connection does not leak cleartext identifiers {{I-D.huitema-quic-mpath-req}}.
+Hosts initiate the creation of their receiving uniflows by sending MP_NEW_CONNECTION_ID frames (see {{mpnewconnectionidsec}}) which are an extended version of the NEW_CONNECTION_ID frame.
+This frame associates an UCID to an uniflow.
+Upon reception of the MP_NEW_CONNECTION_ID frame, a host can start using the proposed sending uniflow having the referenced Uniflow ID by marking sent packets with the provided UCID.
+Therefore, once a host sent such MP_NEW_CONNECTION_ID frame, it announces that it is ready to receive packets from that Uniflow ID with the proposed UCID.
+As frames are encrypted, adding new uniflows over a QUIC connection does not leak cleartext identifiers
+{{I-D.huitema-quic-mpath-req}}.

 A server might provide several Uniflow Connection IDs for the same Uniflow IDs with multiple MP_NEW_CONNECTION_ID frames.
 This can be useful to cope with migration cases, as described in {{path-migration}}.
 Multipath QUIC is asymmetrical.
-Any host can start using new sending uniflows once their corresponding UDCIDs have been provided by the remote peer.

-Hosts are not able to use new uniflows as long as their peer does not send MP_NEW_CONNECTION_ID frames.
-To limit the delay between the connection establishment and the usage of additional uniflows, hosts should send those frames as soon as possible, i.e., just after the 0-RTT handshake packet.
+[comment]: # (Maybe not the right place for both following paragraphs, maybe in companion draft)

 Sending useful data on a fresh new sending uniflow might lead to poor performance as the network path used by the QUIC uniflow might not be usable.
 A